 - Another bloated product management tool/issue tracker/task manager.
 If setting up Kitemaker takes you more than 10 minutes, contact us, and we'll get you up in no time.

 How it works

 Kitemaker's basic building block is the work item.
 You can think of work items as an initiative, feature, or bug.
 Internally, we use work items for things we deliver to our users, and keep individual tasks as todos in the description.
 That way, the board becomes an overview of your team's process.

 Each work item consists mainly of a collaborative document and an activity feed.
 Use the document part to write down what you plan to build, why it is essential, and break it down into todos.
 The activity feed allows you to discuss the initiative with your team and see activities and discussions happening in Kitemaker and any tool you have set up an integration with.

-We also have themes, roadmaps, labels, and a lot more coming that will make your product development a breeze.
+We also have themes, roadmaps, labels, user feedback, and more that you will find useful.
+And there is a lot more coming that will make your product development a breeze.

 Take the time to learn hotkeys.
 The users who invest a bit of time in teaching hotkeys can work very quickly and efficiently.
 We strive to ensure that the most commonly used actions have hotkeys that are easily accessible.
 You can find all of them by pressing

 ?, and if you see something that is missing, ping us any time.